-Lake Como (Italy) is located in the region of Lombardy a few miles away from the Swiss border.
+Lake Como in Italy, (or Como Lake) is located in the region of Lombardy a few miles away from the Swiss border.
 This beautiful glacial lake, in the shape of a Y is encased at the foot of the Alps between green and steep hills.

 It offers some of the most beautiful sceneries in the world and attracts millions of tourists each year.
 Then, it becomes difficult to enjoy this splendid environment.